Civil War for Truth: Corporatism and Technocracy

 continual interchange of personnel (…) between business and government (…) create[s] a state within the state to serve private interests which are not always in harmony with the general interests of the nation.[2:2]

-These legal, intransparent tricks to buy influence into legislation should be outlawed and called what it is: corruption.
+These legal, non-transparent tricks to buy influence into legislation should be outlawed and called what it is: corruption.

 A Loss of Separation of Powers

-During COVID, but starting already in the years earlier, these lines got blurry.
-In a lot of countries, it’s common practice to appoint former politicians to the position of a federal judge.
-Former German chancellor Angela Merkel placed her political friend Stephan Harbarth as president in the Supreme Court.
+During COVID-19, but starting already in the years earlier, these lines got blurry.
+In many countries, it is common practice to appoint former politicians to the position of a federal judge.
+Former German chancellor Angela Merkel placed her political friend Stephan Harbarth as president of the Supreme Court.
 This move was useful for her during the Corona crisis.
 The Supreme Court didn’t touch any one of the over 10,000 lawsuits against Corona restrictions in the two years of the pandemic and then ruled all measurements to be constitutional.
 This is the opposite of what for example the Spanish Supreme Court or the New Zealand Supreme Court ruled.
 This government-friendly ruling by the German Supreme Court might be the result of a nightly dinner the former chancellor gave to the judges of the Supreme Court.

 And the executive branch didn’t increase their trust either.
 The uncounted beatings of demonstrators around the world will be a stain on that branch for decades.
 Police don’t deserve our trust anymore.

 It is shocking how violent they have been against demonstrators.
 The images of police brutality from around the world, for example from Amsterdam where they used attack dogs, or the images from Berlin where they crashed old ladies with their skulls on the ground will never be forgotten.
 Nils Melzer, the former “UN Special Rapporteur on Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment”, started an investigation into these acts of violence.